sum1tbarua/wound_detection_app/README.md

 In such cases, the LLM engages the user for clarification — a deliberate human-in-the-loop design for safety and reliability.

 ---

+## Test with Provided Samples
+Use any image from the **samples/** directory to verify the workflow.
+You’ll see:

+1. Detection overlay

+2. Grad-CAM explanation

+3. Generated first-aid guidance

+---
 ## Future Directions

 🧬 Integrate infection-risk classification